Sparsity in long-time control of neural ODEs

 \subsection{Epilogue}

-We have presented a manifestation of temporal sparsity and approximation/stability properties for supervised learning problems for neural ODEs with $L^1(0,T;\mathbb{R}^{d_u})$ penalties.
+We have presented a manifestation of an ordered sparsity pattern and approximation/stability properties for supervised learning problems for neural ODEs with $L^1(0,T;\mathbb{R}^{d_u})$ penalties.
 Our main result ensures that any solution $u_T$ to \eqref{functional intro} is sparse in time, in the sense that $u_T\equiv0$ on $(T^*,T)$ for some $T^* \in (0,T]$.
-Under appropriate controllability assumptions, we also provide estimates on the stopping time $T^\ast$, and on the error $\mathscr{E}(\*x_T(t))$ for $t\geqslant T^*$.
-The impact of this result, corroborated by numerical experiments, is (at least) twofold: \begin{enumerate} \item When extrapolated to the discrete-time, ResNet context, a shorter time-horizon in the optimal control problem can be interpreted as (safely) considering a shallower ResNet, namely a ResNet with less layers $n_t$, which could naturally lower the computational cost of the optimization process.
-In computing terms, the stabilization result further indicates that, perhaps, a model predictive control (MPC)-type strategy is warranted for an optimal choice of the stopping time (see \citep{grune2019sensitivity, esteve2020large} for similar considerations).
+Under appropriate controllability assumptions, we also provide estimates on the stopping time $T^\ast$, and on the empirical risk $\mathscr{E}(\*x_T(t))$ for $t\geqslant T^*$.

-\item Our result also applies for more classical optimal control problems, and provides a polynomial turnpike property for optimal states, and an exact turnpike property for optimal controls, minimizing a functional with a running cost for the state and an $L^1$ penalty for the control.
-This conclusion also comes along without any smallness conditions on the data, targets, or smoothness assumptions on the functional and/or dynamics (which, albeit, ought to be homogeneous with respect to the control), which is new in the literature.
-We believe that the setting presented in this paper also invites the consideration of more unconventional functionals in control theory, e.g. minimizing divergences, which are more common in the literature on machine learning and inverse problems. \end{enumerate}